danielrajis03/My-Home-Page/README.md

   <img align="right" height="150" width="300px" margin-top = "-10px" alt="GIF" src="childishgambinolearning.gif">
 </a>

-- 🌱 I’m currently studying computer science at the University of Nottingham.
+- 🌱 I graduated with a 2.1 in computer science at the University of Nottingham.
 - 🧠 I'm always eager to learn from experienced seniors and professionals.
 - 🔭 Presently, I'm engaged in multiple projects, with a particular focus on developing version 2.0 of my existing portfolio website, which holds significant importance for me.